-ON THIS PAGE: You will learn about the different ways doctors use to treat children and teens with Ewing sarcoma.
-To see other pages, use the menu.
+ON THIS PAGE: You will learn about the different types of treatments doctors use for children and young adults with Ewing sarcoma.
+Use the menu to see other pages.

-In general, cancer in children and teenagers is uncommon.
+In general, cancer in children and young adults is uncommon.
 This means it can be hard for doctors to plan treatments unless they know what has been most effective in this age group.
-That’s why more than 60% of children and teens with cancer are treated as part of a clinical trial.
-Clinical trials are research studies that compare the standard of care with newer approaches to treatments that may be more effective.
+That is why more than 60% of children and teens with cancer are treated as part of a clinical trial.
+A clinical trial is a research study that tests a new approach to treatment.
 The “standard of care” is the best treatments known.
-Clinical trials may test approaches such as a new drug, a new combination of standard treatments, or new doses of current therapies.
+Clinical trials may test approaches such as a new drug, a new combination of existing treatments, or new doses of current therapies.
 The health and safety of all people participating in clinical trials are closely monitored.

-It is important that patients are evaluated by specialists across disciplines who are experienced with treatment of Ewing sarcoma from the time of diagnosis.
+It is important that patients are seen by medical experts from different specialties across disciplines who are experienced with treatment of Ewing sarcoma from the time of diagnosis.
 This includes radiologists, pediatric or medical oncologists, pathologists, surgical or orthopedic oncologists, and radiation oncologists.
 It is extremely important that the biopsy incision (see Diagnosis) is placed in the best location.
 Therefore, the surgical or orthopedic oncologist who will perform the surgery should be involved in the decision regarding where the biopsy incision will be made.
 This is particularly important if the tumor can be totally removed or if a limb-sparing procedure will be done.